 Parking Rules and Regulations

-The Texas Education Code allows Texas Woman's University to regulate parking on campus including assessing fees, prohibiting parking, enforcing violations of institutional rules and regulations, and establishing a system of registration for vehicle identification.
+As authorized by the Texas Education Code, Texas Woman's University is empowered to regulate all parking on university property.
+This authority allows the university to assess fees, prohibit parking, enforce violations of official rules, and establish a system of registration for vehicles.

 Available Parking Permits